 If my rent decreases, is money taken out of my FSS escrow account?

 No, during the program, money is only taken out of your escrow account when you request an interim disbursement to make progress toward one of your goals.
 When your income changes and you recertify with the housing authority your monthly escrow credit will change, but no money will be withdrawn from the account.

 As a PHA resident, you hear about the FSS program through a welcome packet insert, community partner, staff member, family or friend.

-Attend an orientation to learn more about the FSS program and it see if it is a god fit for you.
-Orientations are held at Vaux High School the first Saturday of each Month at 10:00 am.
+Attend an orientation to learn more about the FSS program and see if it is a good fit for you.

 Enroll and Set Goals